xeraa/java-logging/readme.md

 1. Run the application and show the data in the *structure* index.
 1. Show the Logback configuration for JSON, since it is a little more complicated than the others.

+### Containerize

+1. Show the metadata we are collecting now.
+1. See why the `console` output works here, but we should turn off the colorization (otherwise the parsing breaks).
+1. Turn on the ingest pipeline and to show how everything is working, rebuild the Java app and restart Docker Compose.
+1. See why we needed the grok failure rule, because of the startup error from sending to Logstash directly.
+1. Filter to the right container name and point out the hinting that stops the multiline statements from being broken up.